w3c/verifiable-credentials/admin/CR-di-etc-Nov-2023/Approval_request.md

 The WG's judgement is that a normative dependency is appropriate in this case.

-All documents depend has a dependency on the WG specification:
+All documents have a dependency on the WG specification:

 - Verifiable Credentials Data Model v2.0, https://www.w3.org/TR/vc-data-model-2.0/